collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * The fork is not needed
 * Clone the shared repository, which will now be the remote "origin"
-* Make your changes, push the changes back to the shared repository
+* Make our changes, push the changes back to the shared repository
 * Submit the pull request

 <!--